WILDLIFE CONSERVATION SOCIETY (WCS) CAMBODIA PROGRAM

 WCS has been working in partnership with the Royal Government of Cambodia since 1999, providing technical advice and support for the conservation of key habitats and species across the country.

-A local monthly stipend of $250 is offered, with an allowance of up to $100 of local travel, food, and accommodation expenses per month.
-Interested candidates are invited to send by email a cover letter and CV to firstname.lastname@example.org.
-Closing date for application is 12 February 2019.
+Interested candidates are invited to send by email a cover letter and CV to email@example.com.
+Closing date for application is 21 July 2019.
 Only short-listed candidates will be notified.